automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 If called again, it will receive `data`, and then again after that, would receive `closeBracket`.

-Since `input.get` removes an IP from the buffer each time, you can repeatedly call it until you have what you need.
+Since `input.get` removes an IP from the buffer each time it is called, you can repeatedly call it until you have what you need.
 For example, if you want to collect all `data` IPs: